-The Company's personal care products, including cosmetic ingredients, are marketed globally by six marketing partners, of which Ashland Specialty Ingredients ("ASI") is the largest.
+The Company's personal care products, including cosmetic ingredients, are marketed globally by six marketing partners, of which Ashland Specialty Ingredients ("ASI"), a business segment of Ashland, Inc., is the largest.
 The products are sold directly to those marketing partners, which in turn resell those products to their customers for use in the manufacture or compounding of the customers' personal care and cosmetic products.
 The Company's non-pharmaceutical medical products (referred to hereinafter as "medical products") and the specialty industrial products are sold directly by the Company to the end users or to contract manufacturers utilized by the end users.
 The Company's pharmaceutical products are marketed by direct advertising, mailings, and trade exhibitions, and are sold to end users primarily through major drug wholesalers, which purchase the Company's products directly to hospitals and pharmacies.
-The Company's products are sold under trademarks or trade names owned by the Company.
-The marks for the most important products, LUBRAJEL[®] and RENACIDIN[®], as well as some other Company trademarks, are registered as trademarks with the United States Patent and Trademark Office as well as with the appropriate regulatory agencies in some foreign countries.
+The Company's products are sold under trademarks or trade names owned by the Company, some of which are registered with the United States Patent and Trademark Office as well as comparable regulatory agencies in some foreign countries.